ManpowerJobposting/JAVA/README.md

 #Server-Side Developer

 About this Job
 We are looking for experienced Software Engineer with strong backgrounds in web server, application server and platform development.
-If you want to join a world-class development team of LINE, we look forward to hearing from you soon!
+If you want to join a world-class development team, we look forward to hearing from you soon!

 Responsibilities
 Build new service components for Taiwan and Global market.